NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deny the Songs of War.md

 **Prerequisites** Nantambu Chime-Ringer Dedication
 * * *
 To keep the peace, you disrupt those who seek to break it.
-You can cast [[Deafness|Deafness]] and 4th-rank [[Silence|Silence]] once per day each as innate spells.
+You can cast [[Spells/Deafness|Deafness]] and 4th-rank [[Spells/Silence|Silence]] once per day each as innate spells.
 The tradition of these spells is the one you chose for the Nantambu Chime-Ringer Dedication feat.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*